alecgirman/alec-conf-store/README.md

-# Alec's SHell Extensions (ASHE)
+# NOOP REPOSITORY

-This is my personal dotfile repo.
+**WARNING: This is the noop (non-operational) repository.
+That means the changes made here are guranteed NOT to work and are likely there as a remote stash or just to**

-**Files here are not guaranteed to work with your machine, its hard enough to get them to work with just the two of mine.**
+**sync to another device.
+Just like every branch, I'm not going to tell you that you can't clone it but it would be a stupid idea.**